Office of Admissions

 The skills learned in the core courses of both programs allow our graduates to be successful in public service careers in the government, non-profit and related private sectors, both domestically and internationally.

 Each year approximately 110 new students begin their MPA studies in July with most completing their studies in 12 months.
+For those seeking a summer internship, the MPA program can be completed in 18 months.
 Sixty five (65) new MA IR students join these students in the fall.
-All joint MPA/MA IR and Public Diplomacy students begin their studies in the summer.
+All joint MPA/MA IR and MA IR/MS PR - Public Diplomacy students begin their studies in the summer.

 CERTIFICATE PROGRAMS: Maxwell administers a number of Certificate of Advanced Study programs.
 Most students can obtain a certificate embedded within their degree program.
 All certificate programs are credentialed by the NYS Department of Education.
 Certificates are available in the following areas: